 Saviour's Image true, As of old, to cross affixed By the malice of a Jew.
-2. From that figure flowed a torrent, Blood to all men manifest, Yet to Jewish eyes unmeaning, By the semblance heaven-blest.
+2. From that figure flowed a torrent, Blood to all men manifest, Yet to Jewish eyes unmeaning, By the Synagogue oppressed, To the virtue wholly blinded Of that semblance heaven-blest.
 3. Lo, how is our faith confirmed Through a sign of such acclaim, And the Jews, for their offenses, How confounded, filled with shame !
 How increased the hope of Christians By this oracle of fame !
-4. Laud and honour to the Son : Laud and honour to the Spirit, Ever Three and ever One : Consubstantial, Coeternal, While unending ages run.
-Amen.
+4. Laud and honour to the Father.
+[Laud and honour to the Spirit, Ever unending ages run.
+Amen.].